Does Pokemon Home support Brilliant Diamond & Shining Pearl and Legends Arceus?

-The Pokemon Company have confirmed that Pokemon Home will support Pokemon Brilliant Diamond and Shining Pearl, just like earlier entries.
-However, this will not be the case at launch, meaning players will have to wait to import their Pokemon via Pokemon Home.
+The Pokemon Company has confirmed that Pokemon Home will support Pokemon Brilliant Diamond and Shining Pearl, as well as Pokemon Legends Arceus.

 - Pokemon Home support for Brilliant Diamond and Shining Pearl

 Pokemon Home in Brilliant Diamond and Shining Pearl